Air dry clothes (year round)

 Get rid of one car

 If you have more than one car, get rid of all of them if at all possible.
+If you must have a car, use electric cars.
 Use transit for urban travel and buses or trains for longer trips.
 Campaign for transit if it not available and improved transit elsewhere.
 Rent a car for travel where the other options are not available.
 Use a bike and campaign for bike lanes (dedicated ideally.)

 Stop flying, especially for short trips